mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ## Add App Insights to the web application

-Right click on the web project : add -> Application Insights Telemetry...
+Right click on the web project and select "Add | Application Insights Telemetry..."

 ![img2][img2]

-Click on Start Free button
+Click on the Start Free button

 ![img1][img1]

-Notice that the file ApplicationInsights folder has been added to the project.
+Notice that an ApplicationInsights folder has been added to the project.

 ![img3][img3]

-Note in the appsettings.json file, you should find the a new section:
+Open the appsettings.json file.
+You should see a new section as shown below:

   ```json